Regency TR-1 - The First Transistor Radio

 Eric Wrobbel's "The Regency TR-1 Family" booklet describes the subtle variations in the TR-1 that depended on production date, contrasts differences between radio models within the Regency TR family, and illustrates many other pictures.
 Visit Eric's extensive website at http://www.ericwrobbel.com

 "Regency TR-1 Transistor Radio Facts and Figures" by Steve Reyer.
-In-depth TR-1 resource, including TR-1 background, pictures of numerous colors, history, repair info, TR-1 construction details, and more. http://www.mequonsteve.com/regency/.
+In-depth TR-1 resource, including TR-1 background, pictures of numerous colors, history, repair info, TR-1 construction details, and more.
+CLICK to view Steve's entire line of TR-1 colors. https://www.collectornet.net/regency/

 Regency TR-1 patent # 2,892,931 documents Dick Koch's historic circuit design.
-2.1 Mb PDF document, to install Adobe PDF reader-click here.
+2.1 Mb PDF document.
 CLICK to view additional Regency patent information.

 Regency Owner's Manual.
 1.1 Mb PDF document scanned from an original copy.
 This manual is the same for the TR-1 & TR-1G, with the exception that for the earliest TR-1s, there was no coin slot.
 WARNING: DO NOT use a coin to help open today's vintage Regency radios - instead, visit Steve Reyer's how-to take off the back.
 Also, visit Steve's comprehensive repair section titled "Repairing a Regency TR-1 -- my experiences".
 On page 3 of the owner's manual, instructions are given regarding what to do "In the event of an enemy attack...".
 Visit Duck and Cover for additional instructions.